active-logic/activelogic-cs/Doc/QuickStart.md

 Ordered sequences and selectors may use or embed within, status expressions.

 As specified by the `end` keyword, once an ordered composite has fully evaluated, control skips over.
-To loop over, use the `loop` keyword - or re-init via `UTask.Reset()`.
+To loop over, use the `loop` keyword - or re-init Via `UTask.Reset()`.

 ## Tasks and frame agents